 The parties may file an appeal against Phase II decisions of the FCO to the Higher Regional Court of Düsseldorf within one month following the service of the decision.
 The appeal can be made on both legal and factual grounds, including new facts and evidence.
 The period of the appeal proceedings may vary significantly depending on the case, but an average duration of one to three years should be expected.

 The decision of the Higher Regional Court may be appealed to the Federal Supreme Court within one month following the service of that decision.
 This appeal can only be made on legal grounds and the Higher Regional Court has to have permitted such appeal.
 The decision not to permit a legal appeal may be appealed to the Federal Supreme Court as well.

 The proceedings of the Federal Supreme Court may vary in terms of duration, but again it might take one to three years before a final decision is reached.

 In the event of mergers between statutory health insurers, the same rules for an appeal apply, with the exception that the Social Courts have competence.

-Applications to the Federal Minster of Economics and Energy
+Applications to the Federal Minster for Economic Affairs and Climate Action

-In the event that the FCO prohibits a concentration or orders the unwinding of a non-notified concentration, the parties may also apply to the Federal Minister of Economics and Energy to request permission to implement the transaction.
+In the event that the FCO prohibits a concentration or orders the unwinding of a non-notified concentration, the parties may also apply to the Federal Minister for Economic Affairs and Climate Action to request permission to implement the transaction.
 The deadline for such application is one month following the service of the decision of the FCO.
 The regular review period for the Federal Minister amounts to four months.

 The ministerial decision may also be fully appealed to the Higher Regional Court of Düsseldorf.